Karthik0258/Capstone-AI-Project/analytics/README.txt

 ---

-## ✅ Recommendation
+## Recommendation
 Based on the evaluation:
 - **Best classifier**: [Insert model name] — chosen for its superior [metric values].
 - **Reasoning**: Reference accuracy, precision/recall balance, F1, and ROC AUC.
-- Regression task provided useful insights into fare prediction but is not directly comparable to classification metrics.
+- The regression task provided useful insights into fare prediction but is not directly comparable to classification metrics.

 ---

-## 💾 Saved Pipeline
+## Saved Pipeline
 - Full preprocessing + estimator pipeline saved via `joblib.dump`
 - Reload confirmed with `joblib.load` on raw input